pote/planet.rb/README.md

 An awesome RSS/Atom feed aggregator designed with [Octopress](http://octopress.org/)/[Jekyll](http://jekyllrb.com/) in mind, it will parse a given list of blogs and output them in a format suitable for usage with these amazing blogging engines.

+## Why?

+* Most companies want a nice company blog with interesting stuff on it.
+* Most coders will prefer to write on their own blogs, nobody wants to write interesting stuff on their company blog when they could write it on their own.
+* planet.rb bridges that gap, your coders/designers/whatever can write on their own blogs, the company can have that content (with proper credits for the author, links to their blog and twitter).
+* Everybody wins with minimum effort!
+Just set up an octopress blog, a cron job to regenerate it and you are done, the company has a stream of interesting content to show.

 ## Main Features

 * Parse blogs, save posts as plain text files, ready to use with Octopress/Jekyll.